lbrn/lbrn-jekyll/summer-research/faq.markdown

 * Students who are attending a university or college in the state of Louisiana, except LSU Baton Rouge and Tulane students.

-* Students who are not graduating between January through August of 2015.
+* Students who are not graduating between January through August of 2016.

-### *LBRN Summer Research Program dates 2015*
+### *LBRN Summer Research Program dates 2016*

 **What are the program dates?**

- * The program is 10-weeks long.

-* The 2015 Program will run from May 25 (Memorial Day) – July 31, 2015 for Undergraduate and Graduate student participants.
-This is pending funding.
+* The 2016 Program will run from May 30 – July 29, 2016 for Undergraduate and Graduate student participants.

 * Dates for Faculty participants may be flexible, need to be stated in your proposal application.